Flag of Spokane, Washington

 Spokane's first city flag, a navy blue field with a white stripe, was adopted in 1912 following a public contest with more than 500 entries.
 It was replaced in 1958 with a new lilac flag designed by a local businessman.
-A third flag was adopted in October 1975, shortly after Spokane hosted the World's Fair and was named an All-American City; its design included a simple black ring and two bands of chartreuse green and aqua blue running diagonally across a white field.
+A third flag was adopted in October 1975, shortly after Spokane hosted the World's Fair and was named an All-America City; its design included a simple black ring and two bands of chartreuse green and aqua blue running diagonally across a white field.
 The third flag was rarely used and was replaced in 2021 following a public contest and vote overseen by a city-appointed flag commission.

 Design

 The Spokane flag comprises a split field of white and green, the latter representing the land, separated by a series of blue lines that reference the Spokane River and Spokane Falls.
 A stylized yellow sun sits in the canton to represent the city's name, originally sp̓q̓n̓iʔ in the Salish language (meaning "sun"), and the indigenous Spokane people.
 The flag was designed by graphic designer Derek Landers, initially for a 2019 contest hosted by the Inlander, and omitted visible landmarks due to his personal preference for a simple and versatile design.